fretbuzz/mimir_snakemake_t2/README.md

 ## Running Analysis Pipeline Demo
 The analysis pipeline takes a pcap file and a log of entities that exist on the cluster (such as pods and services) and uses them to generate a graph-based statistical model of network traffic on the application.
 This model can then be applied to new pcaps to determine if there is anomalous traffic.

 This analysis pipeline been tested on Ubuntu 16.04.
-It will not work on Windows, but should work on MacOS as long as the dependencies are handled appropriately.
+It will not work on Windows.

 This demo will walk through installing the necessary dependencies, acquiring example data (including a pretrained model and a short pcap file), running the pipeline, and examining the output.
 For a full description of system components and functionality, please see the Wiki.